-Yelm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Yelm is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Yelm is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Yelm who work in food service (15.30%), office and administrative support (11.42%), and healthcare (7.42%).

 The per capita income in Yelm in 2010 was $18,838, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,352 for a family of four.
 However, Yelm contains both very wealthy and poor people as well.